ajot/alexa-last-haircut/README.md

 ## Create a new lambda function

-1. Then in the Lambda function handler and role section,
+1. Create a new Lambda function
-2. in the Role field, click Create new role from template(s).
+2. Under the Lambda function handler and role section, click Create new role from template(s).
 3. Enter the Role name - alexa-lambda-with-dynamodb
 4. From the Policy templates, select Simple Microservice permissions.